HubSpot CRM pricing 2026: A complete breakdown & cost-saving tips

 The number and type of seats

-A big chunk of HubSpot's pricing comes down to "seats," or how many users need access.
-They've updated their pricing model recently, and costs are more and more tied to individual user seats.
-You’ll see different types, like Core Seats for general access and specialized Sales or Service Seats for more advanced features, which usually cost more.
-Adding team members, especially if you’re on a Professional or Enterprise plan, can make your bill climb quickly.
+A core part of HubSpot's pricing comes down to "seats," or how many users need access.
+They've updated their pricing model recently, and costs are tied to individual user seats to provide clear value for each team member.
+You’ll see different types, like Core Seats for general access and specialized Sales or Service Seats for more advanced features.

 Your number of marketing contacts

 If you're using the Marketing Hub, your price is also connected to how many "marketing contacts" you have in your database.
-As your email list gets bigger, so does your subscription fee.
-This is a pretty standard way of pricing for marketing software, but it’s something you need to keep in mind as you grow.
+This model ensures the software scales alongside your marketing success and reach.

-On top of the advertised price, there are a couple of other costs to watch out for:
+On top of the subscription price, there are a couple of other items to plan for:

-• Mandatory Onboarding: If you sign up for a Professional or Enterprise plan, you’re required to pay a one-time onboarding fee.
-This can be anywhere from $1,500 to $7,000.
+• Professional Onboarding: If you sign up for a Professional or Enterprise plan, there is a one-time onboarding fee.
+This is a valuable investment, typically between $1,500 and $7,000, to ensure your platform is configured correctly for your business.

-• Annual Contracts: While Starter plans are often month-to-month, the Professional and Enterprise tiers usually demand an annual commitment, locking you in for at least a year.
+• Annual contracts: While Starter plans offer monthly flexibility, the Professional and Enterprise tiers typically involve an annual commitment, providing a stable foundation for your long-term strategy.

 A detailed look at HubSpot pricing for support teams